supr-ai/hle/README.md

 \* Questions were selected randomly.
 We plan to evaluate all 2,500 public questions.

-\** HLE measures Expected Calibration Error (ECE) by asking models to self-report their confidence, which we believe is fundamentally flawed; confidence can only truly be measured by analyzing output token probability distributions.
+\** HLE measures Expected Calibration Error (ECE) by asking models to self-report their confidence, which we believe is fundamentally flawed; confidence can only truly be measured by analyzing output token probability distributions (Sup AI uses these extensively).
 An ECE of 35.22% means the model's stated confidence is, on average, 35.22 percentage points away from its true accuracy.

 ## What is Humanity's Last Exam?